 Article appears on pages 42 and 65.

 Article appears on page 43 with photos and continues on pages 60 and 61 with a small color illustration.

 Feature on teenage movie stars with photos of Gloria de Haven, Diana Lynn and Shirley Temple.
 Article appears on page 47 with photos and continues on page 66 with a small color illustration.

 Hedy's last name is spelled "Wolf" in this issue but is "Wolfe" by next issue.

-Art spotting from atlastales.com attributed to Dr. Michael Vassallo.
+Art credits from atlastales.com, attributed to Dr. Michael J. Vassallo.